genid/MalePedigreeToolbox/README.rst

    $ mpt simulate -i ./examples/Mutation_rates_for_simulations/rates_RMplex_2stepmodel.xlsx -o output_folder -n 10000 -g 50

 This will generate one file containing the simulated mutations for each marker of each individual over all generations.
 We recommend generating for at least 10.000 individuals per generation.
-An example of  the simulated data can be found at `examples/example_simulated.csv <./examples/example_simulated.csv>`__.

 Create classification models from simulated data (make_models) (command line only)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^